zarashima/test-framework/README.md

 # Overview
-A mobile automation framework to aid in testers.
-It provides a basic skeleton for Appium-based framework implementations.
+A mobile automation framework to aid in testers for mobile automation

 # Features
 * Auto detect plugged in real Android/iOS devices and make corresponding executions